 B650L Beckman Institute

-from your town or the area of the world where you live?
-Just send it to the
+Perhaps something from your town or the area of the world where you live?
+Just send it to the address above.

 Appendix C: Computer Requirements

-Computer Bugscope runs in your web browser, so you can connect whether you run Windows, Mac OS, or Linux.
+Computer Bugscope runs in your web browser, so your computer can run Windows, Mac OS, or Linux.